mohankumargupta/raspberrypiVM/README.md

-# EMULATE RASPBERRY PI 2 ON WINDOWS HOST (Windows 7 or Windows 10)
+# EMULATE RASPBERRY PI 2 ON WINDOWS HOST

 ## Installation:
 Download using the 'Download Zip' button on the right and unzip to a folder on your computer.Then follow the instructions below.